alekseyl/nested_select/README.md

 # WIP disclaimer
 The gem is under active development now.
-As of version 0.2.0 you are safe to try in your prod console to uncover it's potential, and try in dev/test env.
-Be aware as for 0.2.0 version not all relation foreign keys are extracted from relations, and you might need to specify them exactly!

 Use in prod with caution only if you are properly covered by your CI.
+Read **Safety** and **Limitations** sections before.

 # Nested select -- 7 times faster and 33 times less RAM on preloading relations with heavy columns!
-nested_select allows to select attributes of relations during preloading process, leading to less RAM and CPU usage.
+nested_select allows the partial selection of the relations attributes during preloading process, leading to less RAM and CPU usage.
 Here is a benchmark output for a [gist I've created](https://gist.github.com/alekseyl/5d08782808a29df6813f16965f70228a) to emulate real-life example: displaying a course with its structure.

 Given: